Getting Around Nusa Tenggara

 Getting Around Java

 Java is the only Indonesian island where we recommend travelling by train.
-Heavy traffic can result in long car journeys, so it’s nice to break it up a bit with a quick train journey.
 The first tracks were built in 1867, but a lot’s changed since then!
 We’ll book you an executive class seat, so you can expect some comfort, a hot meal and good leg room in an air-conditioned carriage.
-Bear in mind that train routes are limited, so often you’ll travel by private car and can expect to have the same driver throughout your trip.
+Bear in mind that train routes are limited and to reach some areas you’ll travel by private car, where you can expect to have the same driver throughout.

 Travelling with Meaning

-Due to its sheer size, travelling around Indonesia can be time consuming and getting from A to B usually involves an internal flight.
-However some places can be travelled by a short ferry, so do take the option if you have time!
-You’ll get to travel through the beautiful countryside, and see sights that you wouldn’t have otherwise seen by plane.
-Exploring by bicycle is a fantastic way to explore the area too.
-The most sustainable way to travel is of course by foot!
+Hopping between islands in Indonesia can often be done by a short ferry ride, taking you through landscapes and sights that you wouldn’t have otherwise seen by plane.
+Exploring areas by bicycle is a fantastic way to take in the surroundings at a comfortable pace.
+Of course, the most sustainable way to travel is by foot!
 Travelling by foot will allow you to soak up the hidden highlights of Indonesia and interact with the local people along the way.